 In the early 1980s, a retired miller and Jazz fan, Brian Hall, offered a space in his now redundent flour mill in the town as a ;permanent home for the band and the club.
 Volunteers set about transforming an empty floor of the mill into a warm and welcoming club, complete with bar and a stage.
 It wasn't long, however, until brian decided to sell the mill to developers (it's now a set of apartments in Ramsgate Road), and the club were on the move again.
 In 1983, the club signed a 3-year lease with the owner of a sweet factory in Queen Street, who put the entire first floor at the club's disposal, at £25 per week.
 Once again, the volunteers set to work, recreating a club room similar to the one at the mill.
 This 3-year lease ran for 30 years with no increase in the rent!

 The South Wold band played every Saturday for almost 50 years, until John retired in December 2012, when membership was 35 and falling.
-From early 2013, a new committee was installed and with two resident bands and the occasional guest band, the club continues, and membership hovers around the 240 mark.
+From early 2013, a new committee was installed and with a mix of resident and local bands plus the occasional professional band, the club continues, and membership hovers around the 240 mark.

 The personal recollections of Tony Peatman, long-time member and Musician in the Southwold Jazz Band.